Social cleansing: Culture of violence

 Latin America's history has long been plagued by political violence, which over time has morphed into class-based violence.
 Despite mostly formally democratic governments, the "legacy of authoritarianism" lingers, and the presence of "armed actors" is prevalent as a result of a long history of violence between military, paramilitary, and guerilla groups.
-The presence of this culture of violence has had various effects on the underclass in countries in Latin America.
-The military and especially the police have been known to use violence to harm citizens rather than protect them.
+The presence of the culture of violence has had various effects on the underclass in countries in Latin America.
+The military and especially the police have been known to use violence to harm citizens, rather than protect them.

 Private "vigilante" security forces have likewise used violence against the poor with the idea of promoting law and order, especially in Colombia, Guatemala, and Peru.
 Though many guerilla groups are much less violent than when they originally emerged, they are a presence and an additional source of violence, especially in Colombia.
 Tension between political groups has led these guerilla groups, the government, and vigilante actors to suspect peasants of working with their enemy and to intimidate them into leaving land in the countryside for the city.
-Other poor rural residents have been forced to leave due to general violence or lack of public services.
+Other poor rural residents have been forced to leave because of general violence or lack of public services.
 Violence at the local level is also extremely common by organized criminals such as street gangs, drug bosses, vigilante justice groups, and local civil patrols.

 When poor residents are forced to move to the city, they often must turn to prostitution, crime, or begging in inner-city ghettos, which puts them in an extremely vulnerable position in the presence of these violent groups.
 Men in particular become even more entrenched in the culture of violence as many join gangs to escape "social exclusion and economic disadvantage" and establish a sense of identity and masculinity.
-Finally, violence exists at a level even smaller than the community—the home.
-Children are often victims of "physical, mental, and sexual abuse by adults member of their own families".
-In Guatemala specifically, social cleansing occurs with the "backdrop of genocide", and homicide rates are still extremely high after "three decades of armed conflict" during the Guatemalan Civil War.
+Finally, violence exists at a level even smaller than the community: the home.
+Children are often victims of "physical, mental, and sexual abuse by adult members of their own families".
+In Guatemala specifically, social cleansing occurs with the "backdrop of genocide," and homicide rates are still extremely high after "three decades of armed conflict" during the Guatemalan Civil War.

 Violence experienced across the region has led to an erosion of social capital, which was described by Colombians as including "'social mistrust,' 'lack of unity,' 'fear' and 'lack of social institutions.'"